-Over the past decades, academic and policy research has sought to link modifications in climate conditions with direct and indirect threats to human security.
+Over the past decades, academic and policy research has sought to link modifications in climate conditions with direct and indirect threats to security.
 Examples of these include redistribution of natural resources, agricultural crises, and degradation of air conditions, all of which may in turn aggravate existing socio-economic inequalities.

 With climate change now firmly integrated into various domestic and international policy agendas, the conceptualization of climate change as an “effect multiplier” and an autonomous “security threat” has begun to take root.
 There is an emerging policy and scholarly assessment that climate change risks may have spillovers on international, state, and human security.

-This project is funded by DCAF Core funding.
+It is funded by DCAF Core funding.